muhammadnaumanshahid/spring-boot-application/README.md

 ## Task-I
 * Generate Maven project at [Spring Initializr](https://start.spring.io).
 * This Maven project tutorial uses *Java* JDK 17 and *Spring Boot* 2.5.5.
-* In the **Project Metadata**, set name to "demo" and set all other parameters to default.
+* In the **Project Metadata**, set name to **demo** and set all other parameters to default.
 All selected parameters are listed in the following table.

 **Parameter** | **Value**
 --- | ---